MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Facebook Workplace</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>Organizations who leverage Workplace by Facebook can now extend the reach of this data into their existing search indexes via the BA Insight Workplace by Facebook Connector.</p>
+                        <p>Organizations who use Workplace by Facebook can now extend the reach of this data into their existing search indexes via the BA Insight Workplace by Facebook Connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/connector-for-workplace-by-facebook/"><font color="0065BA">More details</font></a>
                         </p>